yasiryagi/helpdesk/roles/builders/README.md

 - Reviewing
   - All of the above

-More details about Community Bounties can be found [here](/roles/builders).

 ### Structure Example
 An example of structure for a Community Bounty, as published by Jsgenesis.